This website may contain affiliate links and we may be compensated (at no cost to you!).

 Tickets come with complimentary Royal Gorge Bridge access, and it’s the only tour in the state that is allowed to drive across the bridge!

-Grab your tickets by heading to the Royal Gorge Bridge information desk.
-Then, let them know the name registered that is registered for the Colorado Jeep Tours.
+Then just grab your tickets by heading to the Royal Gorge Bridge information desk.

-Another popular tour package is the Red Canyon Half Day tour, which tours towering red spires, the Garden Park Fossil area, and other historical sites.
+Another popular tour package is the Gold Belt Full Day Tour, which tours historic towns like Victor, Cripple Creek, the Garden Park Fossil area, and other spectacular sites.

 This full tour takes about 7.5 hours to complete and comes with a mid-day lunch.